 A septic system inspection includes the septic tank, drain field, inlets, outlets and all attachments.
-While it is important that the septic tank is undamaged and operating normally, the attached components and systems are just as important.
 The inspection will show if any parts of the system are damaged, and it will also show if the system was installed properly.
 If the septic tank or drain field are not buried deep enough, if they are not big enough to support the wastewater volume from the home, or they were not installed to properly drain and filter through, this can cause problems at a later date.
-Extreme rainfalls or snowmelts can affect the function of these tanks and tanks that are too small will not function properly with large homes with many occupants.
-Your inspector can provide you with solutions to these problems and changes that will prevent flooding or backups.

 If and when the septic tank on a property is really old, it might be time for a brand new one.
 If the last time one was installed was in 1940, it’s about time for a new one, right?
 Meanwhile, many people prefer to stay independent of their local sewer system, such that having their own septic tank on their property is the logical choice.

 The Benefits of a New Septic Tank Installation

 Rather than connect to a public sewer system, consider having a new septic tank installed on your property.
 That way you’ll have onsite wastewater treatment and avoid the high cost of sewer lines.
 Your new septic tank will last a long time– decades– and require pumping every few years.
 Maintaining your tank will save you money in the long run; it’s cheaper than sewage costs if/when you’re connected to the local sewer system.